-A super simple and easy tomato soup loaded with tiny Acini di Pepe pasta and bold flavor!
+A super simple and easy tomato soup loaded with golden onions and tiny Acini di Pepe pasta, delivering bold wonderful flavor!

 Paul and I are both December babies.
 Only two days apart, actually, with my birth occurring first.
 So, one more year under our belts and one more year of me teasing how lucky he is to have married an older, experienced, wiser woman.

 Also another year where sister Jen hosted an incredible combo birthday brunch for us.